Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: METHOD

-At an algorithmic level, using an ensemble of base controllers helps the agent to avoid mistakes caused by a single controller during exploration, as in Eq. \ref{equ:macroensemble}.
-It also helps the critic to further benefit from a diverse range of strategies, as reflected in the bootstrap target form.
-In turn, those learned values help the agent to shape a better policy as in Eq. \ref{equ:lbc}.
-In this way, even if individual base controllers are weak or incomplete, a learned policy absorbs the strengths in each of them.
+Using an ensemble of base controllers helps the agent to avoid mistakes caused by a single controller during exploration, as in Equation (\ref{equ:macroensemble}).
+It also helps the critic network to further benefit from a diverse strategies, as reflected in the bootstrap target form in Equation (\ref{equ:bbensemble}).
+In turn, those learned values help the agent to shape a better policy as in Equation (\ref{equ:lbc}).
+In this way, even if individual base controller is weak, a learned policy absorbs the strengths in each of them and have a good performance.

-The complete pseudo-code is presented in Alg. \ref{DDPGwB}.
-We unified exploration, value learning and policy learning into a single framework to take the best advantage of one or more base controllers.
-The core of our method is value learning that resembles the idea behind Q-learning.
-The critic is in charge of both exploration and policy update, while base controller bootstrap helps the critic to avoid suffering from a sub-optimal actor.
-The effect of actor brittleness is greatly eased, as we will show that abandoning the use of a target actor network does not create drastic decay to our algorithm’s performance, which is unusual for variants of DDPG.
+The complete pseudo-code is presented in Algorithm \ref{DDPGwB}.
+We unified exploration, value learning, and policy learning into a single framework to take the best advantage of one or more base controllers.
+Base controller bootstrap helps the critic to avoid suffering from a terrible actor, so, the critic network in charge of both exploration and policy update can be learned better.
+The brittleness of actor network is greatly eased, as it will be shown in experiments that abandoning the use of the target actor network does not create drastic decay to our algorithm’s performance, which is unusual for DDPG.